ERNEST FRANCIS HUMPHREY 1886–1920

 Medals Awarded: 1914 Star with Clasp, British War and Victory

 Ernest Humphrey died in Nottingham General Hospital on 5th February 1920 and was buried in Nottingham General Cemetery.
 CWGC headstone: ‘17671 Corporal E F Humphrey Royal Engineers 5th February 1920 age 33’.
 Son of Elijah and the late Elizabeth Humphrey, husband of Myra F Humphrey of 73 Annesley Street, Nottingham.
 Address at time of death was 111 Kirkewhite Street, The Meadows.
+His widow Myra applied to the War Office for a pension.
+On the pension application card Ernest’s cause of death is given as ‘otitis media and neurasthenia’.
+A £7 grant was paid to Myra on 17.12.20 and it appears that she did receive a pension: an entry on the card notes that she died in 1933 but no further details are given.

 “7th Field Company, The Royal Engineers served with 4th Division.
 4th Division was held back from the original British Expeditionary Force by a last minute decision to defend England against a possible German landing.
 The fate of the BEF in France and the lack of any move by the Enemy to cross the channel, reversed this decision and they proceeded to France in late August.
 They were in action at the The Battle of the Marne, The Battle of the Aisne and at The Battle of Messines in 1914.
 In April 1915 they transferred to 50th Division.
 In 1916 they fought on the Somme at The Battle of Flers-Courcelette, The Battle of Morval and The Battle of the Transloy Ridges.
 Between the 17th of October 1916 and the 29th of January 1917 they were attached to British III Corps, engaged in Light Railway Work on the Somme.
 They rejoined 50th Division at Albert.
 In 1917 they were in action at Arras during The First Battle of the Scarpe, The Capture of Wancourt Ridge and The Second Battle of the Scarpe before moving north for the Third Battle of Ypres.
 In 1918 they fought on the Somme, in the Battles of the Lys and The Battle of the Aisne, leaving the troops exhausted.
 The original infantry units were withdrawn and others arrived to take their place.
-The reformed Divison went back into action in October in the Battles of the Hindenburg Line, The pursuit to the Selle and the Final Advance in Picardy.
+The reformed Division went back into action in October in the Battles of the Hindenburg Line, The pursuit to the Selle and the Final Advance in Picardy.
 At the Armistice the 50th Division was resting at Solre le Chateau.”

 Myra married William Smith in 1928 and had another daughter, Joyce.
 Ernest and Myra’s eldest son George was a prisoner of war in WW2 in Stalag IVA.
 He was posted as missing in June 1942 in Libya while serving with 277 Battery, 68 Heavy Anti-Aircraft, Royal Artillery.
 He returned home in May 1945 according to an article in the Nottingham Evening Post.
 Myra died 1957.